irish5100/javasmp/site/content/products/_index.md

         - image: /img/illustrations.png
         text: >
-                We offer a massive range of exciting things to do while you spend your time in the Earth SMP communtiy, you can go on exciting journeys or you can just stay at home and relax!
+                We offer a massive range of exciting things to do while you spend your time in the Earth SMP communtiy you can go on exciting journeys or you can just stay at home and relax!
     - image: /img/illustrations-gear.png
       text: >